SkyL9ne/termux-api/README.md

 Additionally we provide per-commit debug builds for those who want to try out the latest features or test their pull request.
-This build can be obtained from one of the workflow runs listed on [Github Actions](https://github.com/termux/termux-api/actions/workflows/github_action_build.yml?query=branch%3Amaster+event%3Apush) page.
+This build can be obtained from one of the workflow runs listed on [GitHub Actions](https://github.com/termux/termux-api/actions/workflows/github_action_build.yml?query=branch%3Amaster+event%3Apush) page.

 Signature keys of all offered builds are different.
 Before you switch the installation source, you will have to uninstall the Termux application and all currently installed plugins.
-Check https://github.com/termux/termux-app#Installation for more info.
+Check:  https://github.com/termux/termux-app#Installation for more info.

 ## License